CARLA’s International Conferences on Immersion and Dual Language Education: A Brief History

 Tara Williams Fortune, Director, Immersion Research and Professional Development

 Center for Advanced Research on Language Acquisition – University of Minnesota

-The Center for Advanced Research on Language Acquisition (CARLA), one of the U.S. Department of Education’s Title VI National Language Resource Centers, began in 1993 with a mission to improve the nation’s capacity to teach and learn languages.
+The Center for Advanced Research on Language Acquisition (CARLA) is a research and resource center at the University of Minnesota devoted to improving language teaching and learning.
 Since its inception one of the priorities at CARLA has been to support immersion and dual language education through research and professional development initiatives.
 Towards that end, CARLA has organized and hosted a series of international conferences dedicated to the exchange of professional practices, research findings, and resources among immersion and dual language professionals.